Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Appendix D: Additional Discussions and Remarks

-\begin{remark} \rm As mentioned in Section~\ref{sec: covariate adjustment}, there are a few other recent works on covariate adjustment in randomized experiments with incomplete outcome data (e.g., Chang et al., 2023; Zhao et al., 2024; Wang et al., 2024), which all made very important contributions to this topic.
-These recent works focus on Neyman's weak null and the average treatment effect among the super-population, while our work focuses on Fisher's sharp null among the finite population in the study dataset (i.e., design-based causal inference).
-Because of this, the statistical settings and required assumptions of these recent works and those of our work are very different.
-For example, these recent works on Neyman's weak null or the average treatment in the super-population setting typically require the observed data to fully capture outcome missingness.
-In contrast, for testing Fisher's sharp null of no treatment effect in the finite-population setting, our framework allows outcome missingness to depend on unobserved data such as unobserved covariates.
-Moreover, these recent works assume that the outcome missingness indicators are independently and identically distributed realizations (at the individual or cluster level) from some super-population models to invoke super-population asymptotics.
-In contrast, focusing on the finite-population-setting, our framework allows outcome missingness interference between study subjects, and its statistical validity holds for any sample size. \end{remark}
+\begin{remark} \rm As mentioned in Section~\ref{sec: covariate adjustment}, there are a few other recent works on covariate adjustment in randomized experiments with incomplete outcome data (e.g., \citealp{chang2023covariate}; \citealp{zhao2023covariate}; \citealp{wang2024handling}), all of which have made important contributions to this topic.
+These recent works focus on the average treatment effect among the super-population, while our work focuses on Fisher's sharp null and its extensions (in model (\ref{eqn: effect model with specified beta_0}) in the main text) among the finite population (i.e., design-based causal inference).
+Because of this, the required assumptions and proposed approaches of these recent works and those of our work are very different.
+First, these recent works in the super-population setting typically require the observed data to fully capture outcome missingness.
+In contrast, our framework allows outcome missingness to depend on unobserved data such as unobserved covariates.
+Second, these recent works in the super-population setting require either the outcome model or the missingness model to be correctly specified.
+In contrast, our finite-population framework can still ensure finite-sample validity even when both the imputation model and the covariate adjustment model were misspecified.
+Third, these recent works assume that the outcome missingness indicators are independently and identically distributed realizations (at the individual or cluster level) from some super-population model or distribution to invoke super-population asymptotics.
+In contrast, focusing on the finite-population setting, our framework allows outcome missingness interference between study subjects and between different outcome variables, and its statistical validity holds for any sample size. \end{remark}